 By finishing in the top four of the world series, the Australian women’s team have already made it into the Olympics.

 350 athletes will qualify for the Olympics in sailing, a slight reduction from four years ago.
-The fight for spots began back in 2018 and runs until the end of February.
+The fight for spots began back in 2018 and ran until the end of February.

 As it stands, here are the Australian athletes who have qualified and their events.

 Men’s Laser: Matthew Wearn